rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ---

 Code for this project can be found in my [_add_blank_target experiments](https://github.com/rpeszek/experiments) repo ([_add_blank_target alternative](https://github.com/rpeszek/experiments/tree/master/alternative) folder).
-This is my second post dedicated to the _error information loss_ in Haskell (first was [Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html)).
+This is my second post dedicated to the _error information loss_ in Haskell (the first was about [Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html)).

 ## Nutshell
-The `Alternative` typeclass is a very powerful tool in the FP toolbox.  `Alternative` instances are also known for confusing or missing error outputs.
+The `Alternative` typeclass is a very powerful tool in the FP toolbox. `Alternative` produces elegant and terse code. `Alternative` instances are also known for confusing or missing error outputs.
 Is there a decent `Alternative` that cares about errors?

 Thinking about _the glass being half empty or half full_, look at this computation:
 `a <|> b`